PxTools/pxtools.github.io/docs/PxWebApi/documentation/user-guide.md

 languages, or rate controls according to their own policies.

 !!! note "Examples"
-    Examples in this guide will be done against Statistic Norways API for thiere Statbank.
+    Examples in this guide will be done against Statistic Norways API for their Statbank.

 See also the [OpenAPI specifications for the PxWebApi 2](https://github.com/PxTools/PxApiSpecs) at GitHub.

+## What's new in PxWebApi version 2

+Some of the most important changes in version 2 of the PxWebApi are:

+- **Most important** is the GET URL support.
+This makes the API easier to integrate.
+- **Better masking characters**.
+You can now mask individual characters with `?`, in addition to the existing `*` for multiple characters.
+E.g.: `202?M12` selects only December numbers for the 2020s.
+- **New selection expressions**
+    - `from` retrieve data from and including a starting point.
+    - `range` define a specific interval, e.g. from municipal list.
+    - `to` up to and including (inclusive).
+    - `bottom` opposite of the existing `top`.
+- **Structure control**
+    - `stub` – determine which variables should be displayed in the front column
+    - `heading` – determine variables in the table header

 ## Basic concepts